InnuendoPi/MQTTDevice4/README.en.md

 ## 🗺️ Multilingual

 MQTTDevice supports different languages.
 Each language has its own language file.
-The language files in JSON format are stored in the folder data/language.
+The language files in JSON format are stored in the data folder.

-_Supported the project and translate Brautomat into a new language or corrected existing language files!_
+_Supported the project and translate MQTTDevice into a new language or extend existing language files!_

 ## 💠 Pin-Belegung